FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 Will I have to show health documentation upon arrival at the airport?

-At this time Greece requires that you present proof of a negative PCR test done within 72 hours prior to arrival, or of a negative antigen (rapid) test, or official proof that you have been fully vaccinated and that more than 14 days have passed since your final vaccination.
-All passengers traveling on international flights to Greece are also required to fill in and electronically submit the compulsory Passenger Locator Form (PLF) not later than the day prior to entering the country.
+At this time Greece requires that you present proof of a negative PCR test done within 72 hours prior to your scheduled arrival, or of a negative antigen (rapid) test, done within 24 hours prior to your scheduled arrival, regardless of your vaccination or recovery status.
+Also, all passengers traveling on international flights to Greece are required to fill in and electronically submit the compulsory Passenger Locator Form (PLF) not later than the day prior to entering the country.

 Will CYA require that I be tested for COVID-19 when I arrive there?

-If, at the time of your arrival to Athens or at any time during the semester, and despite the fact that you are vaccinated, CYA may consider a COVID-19 test necessary, CYA will arrange for the tests at no cost to the students.
+If, at the time of your arrival to Athens or at any time during the semester, and despite the fact that you are vaccinated, CYA may consider COVID-19 tests necessary, CYA will arrange for the tests at no cost to the students.

 Is there health insurance that would support students?